Climate-Data-Dynamics/climate-data-dynamics.github.io/_members/josef-bisits.md

   google-scholar: Ti3BqtMAAAAJ
 ---

-I am a PhD student under the supervision of Associate Professor Jan Zika in the School of Mathematics and Statistics at the University of New South Wales, Sydney.
+I am a postdoctoral research fellow under the supervision of Associate Professor Jan Zika in the School of Biological, Earth and Enivironemntal Sciences at the University of New South Wales, Sydney.
-My PhD is focusing on non-linear mixing processes in the Southern Ocean.
+My research interests include: ocean mixing and water mass transformation, ocean modelling, idealised modelling of small scale ocean phenomena and lots of things to do the non-linear equation of state for seawater density.